Packing $K_r$s in bounded degree graphs

 \subsection{Our contribution}

-In 2002, Caprara and Rizzi \cite{caprara_packing_2002} showed that \vdkthree is solvable in polynomial time if $\Delta=3$ and $\APX$-hard if $\Delta=4$; and \edkthree is solvable in polynomial time if $\Delta=4$ and $\APX$-hard if $\Delta=5$.
+Caprara and Rizzi~\cite{caprara_packing_2002} showed that \vdkthree is solvable in polynomial time if $\Delta=3$ and $\APX$-hard if $\Delta=4$; and \edkthree is solvable in polynomial time if $\Delta=4$ and $\APX$-hard if $\Delta=5$.
 In this paper we generalise their results and provide a full classification of the complexity of \vdkr and \edkr for any $\Delta \geq 1$ and any fixed $r \geq 3$.
-We summarise this classification in Table~\ref{tab:krpacking_results}.
+This classification in shown in Table~\ref{tab:krpacking_results}.